 What does the upcoming US election mean for markets?

-James McCann, senior global economist within the Aberdeen Standard Investment Research Institute, and Scott Conlon, senior US investment specialist, look at the upcoming US presidential election and what this means for the wider economy.
+James McCann, senior global economist within the abrdn Research Institute, and Scott Conlon, senior US investment specialist, look at the upcoming US presidential election and what this means for the wider economy.

 James provides an insight into the election itself, followed by both James and Scott looking at the potential differing outcomes, what this means for markets, and how investors can position themselves accordingly.

 Podcasts from abrdn Investment Trusts: invest in good company.

 Host: Welcome to the latest in our abrdn Investment trusts podcast series.
 With me today is James McCann, senior global economist within the ASI Research Institute, and Scott Conlon, senior US investment specialist.
 Today we'll be looking at the up and coming US presidential election and what this means for the wider economy.
 James will begin by providing an insight into the election itself, followed by both James and Scott looking at the potential differing outcomes, what this means for markets, and how investors can position themselves.
 James, can I hand over to you in the first instance?